 Occasionally, a glaucoma implant will be recommended as an initial surgical procedure.
 In these patients, the implant is necessary because there is expected to be extensive scarring in the outer layers of the eye.
 Compared to the channel made with trabeculectomy, the tube of the glaucoma implant is less likely to become blocked by this scar tissue.

 Glaucoma implant surgery is usually performed with local anesthesia.
 There is little discomfort following surgery except for a minor irritation.
 Most patients do not require overnight hospitalization.
 After the operation, however, some eye drops may be prescribed to ensure healing without infection.

 Immediately after the surgery, intraocular pressure may not be lower.
-Depending on how surgery is performed, glaucoma medications may be continued during this period.
+Depending on how the surgery is performed, glaucoma medications may be continued during this period.

 Glaucoma implants are usually placed in the area underneath the upper eyelid (Figure 2).
 Unless the lid is pulled back, neither you nor your family will notice it.
 With the upper lid retracted, a white patch may be noted.
 This is a patch that covers the tube and prevents irritation.

 Since glaucoma implants are used in patients with more complicated problems, the success rate is slightly lower than a standard trabeculectomy.
 However, in many patients, these implants may be the best remaining available option.

 Remember that the goal of glaucoma implant surgery is to lower intraocular pressure and preserve vision.
 It will not restore vision that already has been lost.